What Is It?

 Every day, millions of people with chronic conditions struggle to manage their symptoms.
 About 80% of older adults have at least one chronic condition, and 68% have at least two.
 Chronic conditions place a significant burden on individuals as well as health care systems.

 People with different chronic health problems attend this program together; examples of chronic health problems include heart disease, lung disease, stroke, arthritis, and diabetes.
-Workshops are facilitated by two trained leaders, one or both of whom are non-health professionals with chronic diseases themselves
+Workshops are facilitated by two trained program providers, one or both of whom are non-health professionals with chronic diseases themselves.

 Who should attend Chronic Disease Self Management Education Programs?